usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 If the authenticator output has less than 64 bits of entropy, the verifier SHALL implement a throttling mechanism that effectively limits the number of failed authentication attempts an attacker can make on the subscriber's account as described in [Section 5.2.2](#throttle).

 #### 5.1.5.
-Multi-Factor OTP Devices
+Multi-factor OTP Devices

 <div class="text-left" markdown="1">
 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Multi-factor-otp-device.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
     <td>A multi-factor (MF) OTP hardware device generates OTPs for use in authentication after activation through an additional authentication factor.
 The second factor of authentication may be achieved through some kind of integral entry pad, an integral biometric (e.g., fingerprint) reader or a direct computer interface (e.g., USB port).
 The OTP is displayed on the device and manually input to the verifier.
 For example, an OTP device may display 6 characters at a time, thereby proving possession and control of the device.
-The MF OTP device is <i>something you have</i>, and it SHALL be activated by either <i>something you know</i> or <i>something you are</i>.</td>
+The multi-factor OTP device is <i>something you have</i>, and it SHALL be activated by either <i>something you know</i> or <i>something you are</i>.</td>
   </tr>
   </table>
   </div>

 #### 5.1.5.1.
-Multi-Factor OTP Authenticators
+Multi-factor OTP Authenticators

 Multi-factor OTP authenticators operate in a similar manner to single-factor OTP authenticators (see [Section 5.1.4.1](#sfotpa)), except that they require the entry of either a memorized secret or use of a biometric to obtain a password from the authenticator.
 Each use of the authenticator SHALL require the input of the additional factor.